 Eleanor Blake studied ‘cello at The Boston Conservatory with Ronald Feldman (Boston Symphony Orchestra) and Andrew Mark (Boston Pops).
 It was there that she received the Susan Glover Hitchcock Award for excellence in musical academics (2000-2002) and a yearly scholarship from The Boston Conservatory

 During and after graduation, Blake studied ‘cello with Alexander Baillie (Bremen Conservatory, Germany) and Mark Johnson (Vermeer Quartet), orchestral performance with Sato Knudsen (Boston Symphony Orchestra), and Mihail Jojatu (Boston Symphony Orchestra), and orchestral coaching with Jules Eskin (Principal, Boston Symphony Orchestra), and Alan Stepansky (New York Philharmonic), She has participated in master classes with members of the Julliard String Quartet and Steven Doane, while her chamber coaches have included Joel Krosnick, and Claude Frank and Pamela Frank.
 Eleanor has held fellowships with the Tanglewood Music Center and The Manchester Music Festival (Vermont), in addition to participating in Festival de Violoncelle des Cote des Isles (Normandy, France) and the American Institute for Musical Studies (Graz, Austria).

-In addition to being a freelance musician throughout the New England area, Blake teaches ‘cello at her home studio in Milford, Massachusetts.
+Blake teaches ‘cello at her home studio in Milford, Massachusetts.